-- Multiple CA Support for Single VPN Tunnel Two Security Gateways present a certificate signed by different ICAs. - Support for non-ICA CAs In addition to ICA, Security Gateways support the following Certificate Authorities: - External ICA The ICA of another Security Management Server - Other OPSEC certified PKI solutions - CA Hierarchy CAs are typically arranged in a hierarchical structure where multiple CAs are subordinate to a root authority CA. A subordinate CA is a Certificate Authority certified by another Certificate Authority.
+- Multiple CA Support for Single VPN Tunnel Two Security Gateways present a certificate signed by different Internal Certificate Authorities. - Support for non-ICA CAs In addition to ICA, Security Gateways support the following Certificate Authorities: - External ICA The ICA of another Security Management Server - Other OPSEC certified PKI solutions - CA Hierarchy CAs are typically arranged in a hierarchical structure where multiple CAs are subordinate to a root authority CA. A subordinate CA is a Certificate Authority certified by another Certificate Authority.
 Subordinate CAs can issue certificates to other, more subordinate CAs, forming a certification chain or hierarchy.

-PKI and Remote Access Users
+PKI and Remote Access VPN Users

-The Check Point Suite supports certificates not only for Security Gateways but for users as well.
-For more information, see Introduction to Remote Access VPN for information about user certificates.
+The Check Point Suite supports certificates not only for Security Gateways but for Remote Access VPN users as well.

+For more information, see the R82 Remote Access VPN Administration Guide.

-PKI Deployments and VPN
+PKI Deployments and Site to Site VPN

-Following are some sample CA deployments:
+Following are some sample Certificate Authority deployments: